corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/cluster-admin/workers/_index.md

 * Database workers — responsible for all persistence operations (read, write, update) for the cluster or on behalf of the virtual nodes.
 * Flow workers — execute the CorDapp code represented by flows.
 * Member workers — provide all membership capabilities, such as joining an application network and discovering other members in the network.
-* P2P Gateway — responsible for establishing TLS connections with the gateways from other clusters and sending or receiving messages via HTTPS, this is typically internet facing.
+* P2P Gateway — responsible for establishing TLS connections with the gateways from other clusters and sending or receiving messages via HTTPS; this is typically internet facing.
 * P2P Link Managers — responsible for delivering messages between two virtual nodes in a secure and reliable way.
 * REST workers — expose the Corda REST API used for administration and flow execution.